MarcusTrenton-Personal/NpcGenerator/README.md

 Build before Run should be turned off due to text templating used for AssemblyInfo.cs.
 Otherwise debugging will break because the AssemblyInfo changed just before running.
 You need to build explicitely and then run explicitely.
 In Visual Studio 2022 go to Tools -> Options -> Projects and Solutions -> Build And Run -> On Run, when projects are out of date: -> Never Build.

+## File Encoding

+All user input files, such as npc configuration and localization, and output files are in UTF-8.